aipodcastmy-pixel/CSV-Data-Analysis-Agent-Assistant/readme.md

 *   **AI-Powered Analysis Generation**: On file upload, the AI assistant proactively generates a set of diverse and insightful analysis plans and visualizes them as cards.
 *   **Interactive & Customizable Charts**:
     *   Switch between Bar, Line, and Pie charts on-the-fly for any analysis.
     *   **Top N Filtering**: Focus on what matters.
 For charts with many categories, you can instantly filter to see the "Top 5", "Top 10", or "Top 20" items, with all others grouped into an "Others" category.
+You can also hide the "Others" group for a clearer view.
     *   Zoom and pan on charts to explore dense data.
     *   Click on data points to see details and multi-select for comparison.
 *   **Conversational AI Chat**: Engage in a dialogue with the AI.
 Ask for new analyses, inquire about data points, or request summaries.
 The AI maintains conversation context.
-*   **🤖 "Point and Talk" Interaction**: The AI now has deep context of the on-screen charts, including their underlying data.
+*   **🤖 Insightful "Point and Talk" Interaction**: The AI acts as an expert analyst, providing synthesized insights and business interpretations, not just descriptions.
 It can perform a sequence of actions to guide you, creating a more natural conversational flow.
-For example, it can first highlight a relevant chart and then follow up with a detailed text explanation in the chat, effectively 'pointing' at what it's discussing.
+For example, it can first highlight a relevant chart and then follow up with a detailed text explanation in the chat, effectively 'pointing' at what it's discussing and explaining its business impact.
 It can:
     *   **Highlight Cards**: Asks the AI to "highlight the card showing sales by region" and it will scroll to it and add a visual highlight.
     *   **Change Visualizations**: Tell the AI to "change the monthly users chart to a line graph".
     *   **Show Raw Data**: Ask to "show me the data for the top products card".